tomgrek/hackathon-skeleton/README.md

 service nginx restart
 ```

 I don't personally like the way nginx is configured to have sites-available and sites-enabled folders; I always forget which is which.
 So I delete one.
-This is probably
-bad practice but this is a quick starter, not a bulletproof dev-ops guide!
+This is probably not best practice but this is a quick starter, not a bulletproof dev-ops guide!

 Next, edit /etc/nginx/sites-enabled/default